wxie2017/wxie2017.github.io/pages/speech/be_nice.md

 made the life much easier.
 There is no need to raise your voice and yell around.
 It is because of being nice and respecting the kids.

 Even if you are on the weak side, being nice can also win respect.
-In a metroplis like Shanghai, we all cross the streets many times a day.
+In a metropolis like Shanghai, we all cross the streets many times a day.
 What would you do before you cross the street? (very good) When I am crossing the stree and a car stopped and waited, I will give the driver a thumb-up to show my respect to